kexuan5458/Self-Driving_Car_Localization/README.md

 ## Goal

-1. Implment a C++ localization algorithm.
+1. Implment a localization algorithm in C++.
+2. Implment an extende kalman filter algorithm in Python.
+3. Use `pybind` to combine Python EKF and C++ ICP.
-2. Try to get better localization result.
+4. Compare different localization result.
-3. Use pybind to make it easier to show the result of different map by Python.

 ## Prospective Users

-People who wants to compare different localization result more easily.
+People who wants to compare different localization result between C++ and Python.

 ## System Architecture